Shubham9193/Employee-Details/README.md

 This is my first GIT Repository.
 Author - Shubham Jain (SJ)
 <br>
-I want to learn GIT and GITHUB.
+I want to learn GIT and GITHUB, which i want to gain mastery.